The "Bet Regret" Campaign - Year Two

 The advice for bettors to ‘Tap Out’ is part of a strategy to encourage adoption of a specific and easy to follow behaviour of pausing before placing a bet to get the much-needed time to think.

 The campaign was produced during lockdown using exceptional quarantine measures to allow physical contact with amateur wrestler Adam Kirby, who stars in the adverts.
-The spots, which were directed by Vince Squibb through Academy Films, will run across TV, radio, digital and supported on social by Ladbible throughout September and October and will be followed by a second burst of activity in January 2021.
+The spots, which were directed by Vince Squibb through Academy Films, ran across TV, radio, digital and supported on social by Ladbible throughout September and October 2020.

 The campaign assets can also be viewed here, alongside tips and tools for avoiding Bet Regret.